Optimal correction of concatenated fault-tolerant quantum codes: Correction method

-For each location in the error-correction circuit we determine what effect a discrete $X$ and $Z$ error occurring at that location would have on the data and ancilla at the end of syndrome extraction.
+For each location in the syndrome circuit we determine what effect a discrete $X$ or $Z$ error occurring at that location would have at the end of the circuit.
+The error may affect one or more of the data qubits that make up the encoded qubit, one or more of the ancilla qubits that are measured to obtain the syndrome, or some combination of these.
 Taking into account that some errors are equivalent to other errors, we assign a \emph{flag} to each unique error.
-In other words, there is a flag for each possible effect on the data and ancilla that can be caused by a single error in the circuit.
-Each flag represents the possibility of a single error.
-The probability of any given flag representing an actual error is described by the \emph{weight} of the flag such that $\textrm{Pr(error)} = \mathcal{O}(p^{\textrm{weight}})$.
-As the possibility of error at each location is independent of the other locations, the probability of multiple flags representing actual errors is $\mathcal{O}(p^{\sum{\textrm{weights}}})$, where the sum is over the set of flags being considered.
-Error correction and flags in the $X$ and $Z$ bases are treated separately.
+In other words, there is a flag for each effect that can be caused by a single error.
+A flag represents the possibility of a single error.
+The probability that a flag represents an actual error is described by the \emph{weight} of the flag such that $\textrm{Pr(error)} = \mathcal{O}(p^{\textrm{weight}})$.
+Since we assume that errors occur independently at each location, the probability of a set of flags representing a set of actual errors is $\mathcal{O}(p^{\sum{\textrm{weight}}})$, where the sum is over the set of flags.
+Errors and flags in the $X$ basis are separate from those in the $Z$ basis.

+An error on a data qubit will eventually have its effect transferred to one or more ancilla qubits.
+The location of the error determines which ancilla qubits will be affected.
+But, an error that affects a data qubit after it has interacted with the ancilla qubits cannot be detected until the next error-correction cycle.
+Flags that represent such errors are called \emph{transitive flags}.
+Transitive flags are put aside until the current error-correction cycle is complete, after which each transitive flag is converted to its corresponding non-transitive flag for use in the next error-correction cycle.

-At the physical level, each location in the error-correction circuit is assigned a confidence of one, indicating that physical-level locations all fail with probability $p$.
-At the end of each error-correction cycle (in each basis), after measuring the syndrome and applying the appropriate correction, a confidence rating is calculated for the encoded qubit based on the syndrome and flags.
-This is the logical confidence rating of the higher-level circuit location, the calculation of which will be described in the following section.
-Initially, all flags can be thought of as having infinite confidence (as there cannot be any errors before any operations have been done).
-As each circuit location is executed, the weight of the flag corresponding to an error at that location is updated to be the minimum of its current value and the confidence reported at that location.
-Detection of errors at lower levels will lower our confidence of success at particular circuit locations all the way up to the highest level of error correction.
+Initially, all flags can be thought of as having infinite weight, as there cannot be any errors before any operations have been done.
+When a circuit location is executed, the weight of the flag corresponding to an error at that location is updated to be the minimum of its current value and a \emph{confidence rating} reported by that location.
+At the physical level, the confidence rating reported by each location is one, reflecting our assumption that physical locations fail with probability $p$.
+The confidence rating reported by each encoded location is determined during the error-correction cycle that follows that location, based on the syndrome and the weights of the flags associated with that location (see $\S$2.2).
+Detecting errors at the physical level will lower the confidence rating reported by locations all the way up to the highest level of encoding.